 The dram shop laws were designed in no small part to prevent these kinds of employees hurting themselves and other people.
 When they do, the bar could be financially liable for any resulting damages, including:

 - Loss of counsel, comfort, and emotional support

 - Money for pain and suffering

-In order to succeed in these cases, you’re attorney will to know how dram shop cases work and have experience handling them.
+However, in order to succeed in these cases, you're attorney will to know how dram shop cases work and have experience litigating them successfully.

 Call Grossman Law Offices Today

 If you've been hurt or lost a loved one because of workplace intoxication, give us a toll-free call anytime, day or night, at (855) 326-0000.
 We'll walk you through your options.

 The call is free and won't obligate you to anything.
 If you hire Grossman Law Offices, the only way we ever get paid is if we recover money for you.